Prospective MST Students

 Admission to the MST program is offered each fall and spring semester.
 Admission requirements include:

-• GMAT or GRE: Scores at the 50th percentile in both the verbal and quantitative sections of the exam.
+- GMAT or GRE (Spring 2021): Scores at the 50th percentile in both the quantitative and verbal sections of the exam are considered competitive.
 Or, conditional on the approval of the MST Director, the GMAT/GRE requirement may be waived if the applicant has any of following.
-Please complete the waiver request for consideration.

-- Earned a Ph.D. in the United States
+Earned a Master’s degree or Ph.D. from an accredited institution in the United States

 TOEFL score of 80 or higher (IBT)